|Thomas J. Massaro||Jesuit School of Theology of Santa Clara University, USA|

 This Journal is a member of the Committee on Publication Ethics

-Please read the guidelines below then visit the Journal’s submission site http://mc.manuscriptcentral.com/tsj to upload your manuscript.
+Please read the guidelines below and the Theological Studies information for writers, then visit the Journal’s submission site http://mc.manuscriptcentral.com/tsj to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines may be returned.

 Only manuscripts of sufficient quality that meet the aims and scope of Theological Studies will be reviewed.

 There are no fees payable to submit or publish in this journal.